I can delete a public-read-write bucket which is belong to other user, is this right?

 READ_ACP Grantee can read bucket ACL.
 Grantee can read the object ACL.

 WRITE_ACP Grantee can write bucket ACL.
 Grantee can write to the object ACL.

 FULL_CONTROL Grantee has full permissions for object in the bucket.
 Grantee can read or write to the object ACL.

->

-> #4 Updated by Adam Emerson 4 months ago
+#4 Updated by Adam Emerson over 2 years ago

->

-> - Status changed from New to In Progress
+- Status changed from New to In Progress